Unify and manage your data

 }

-3. Configure a role in your AWS account to provide Reltio account access to the SQS queue.
+3. Configure a role in your AWS account to provide Reltio access to the SQS queue.

-• Choose Another AWS account option, check Require external ID.
-Enter the details with previously acquired Account ID and External ID.
+• Choose Another AWS account, select Require external ID, and enter the previously acquired Account ID and External ID.

-• Open the created role.
-Choose the Trust Relationships tab.
-Select Edit trust .
-Replace arn:aws:iam:ReltioAccountID:root in "Principal"."AWS" section with Reltio API/Dataload AWS User ARNs provided by Reltio Support.
-For more information on determining which users must be used as trusted user, see When editing existing role.
+• Replace arn:aws:iam:ReltioAccountID:root in the "Principal"."AWS" section with the Reltio API/Dataload AWS User ARNs provided by Reltio Support.
+For guidance on which users to add, see When editing an existing role.

-• When editing existing role: Choose the Trust Relationships tab.
-Select Edit trust relationship.
-Edit Statement section to match the following:
+• When editing an existing role: Choose the Trust Relationships tab and select Edit trust relationship.
+Update the Statement section to match the following:

 {